jasonwebb/reaction-diffusion-playground/README.md

 ### Mouse controls
 Click and drag anywhere on the canvas to increase the concentration of the `B` chemical around the mouse position.

 Use your mouse wheel to change the diameter of the area affected by clicking / dragging.
+The size of the brush is indicated with a circle that follows the mouse.

 ### MIDI controls
 If you have an Akai LPD8 Wireless or a Novation Launch Control XL, mappings are provided for the various pads and knobs.
 See `./js/midi.js` for details.